Seneca Rocks Mountain Guides is the home of Seneca’s most experienced certified multi-pitch guides.

 - Free camping while enrolled in any course or being Privately guided.

-- Free lodging in the WEXLER HUT included with all 3 person 2 or 3 day courses (weekdays only--limited space available--please call soon!)
+- Free lodging in the WEXLER HUT included with all weekday courses--(limited space available--please call soon!)

 - 2-3 Days on the Rock 8:30am - 5pm